Thirty Flights of Loving: Development

 Thirty Flights of Loving was developed by Brendon Chung's video game studio Blendo Games.
-Chung, who worked as a level designer for Pandemic Studios, has contributed to the development of Full Spectrum Warrior and Lord of the Rings: Conquest.
-Thirty Flights of Loving was created using a modified version of KMQuake II, a port of id Software's id Tech 2, the graphics engine for Quake 2.
+Chung, who worked as a level designer for Pandemic Studios, has contributed to the development of Full Spectrum Warrior and The Lord of the Rings: Conquest.
+Thirty Flights of Loving was created using a modified version of KMQuake II, a port of id Software's Quake II engine.
 It incorporates a gameplay enhancement add-on named Lazarus, developed by David Hyde and Mad Dog.
 Chung acknowledged that although he has worked with newer, "powerful and flexible" engines, he preferred the older engine because it was released as an open-source platform, "so you can redistribute it for free."
 The source code of Thirty Flights of Loving itself has been released under version 2 of the GNU General Public License, making it free software.

 The game was first conceived as a prototype to Gravity Bone, and was scrapped because it was "too dialogue heavy."
 However, Chung revived the idea after being contacted by Idle Thumbs to develop a game for their Kickstarter campaign.
 The main development phase, in which content creation took place, was finished within three months.
 Several more months were spent polishing the game and fixing software bugs.
 Chung brought multiple existing assets from Gravity Bone to develop Thirty Flights of Loving, and used a diverse set of tools to create the elements of the game.
 Blender was picked for the creation of models, while Audacity and Adobe Photoshop were used for audio and texture work.
 Another tool, GtkRadiant, was used to create the game's levels.

 Chung developed Thirty Flights of Loving's environment as a way to present the criminal nature of the group.
 He intentionally avoided the use of voice-overs, and instead modeled the environment to bridge "the disconnect between the player's knowledge and the player's character's knowledge."
 Characters Anita and Borges were to be introduced using dialogue, but this was removed.
 However, montages were later added after Idle Thumbs' crew expressed concerns that the characters' relationships were unclear.
 Chung included a system to automate the generation of non-playable characters to replace the process of manually scripting every person in the game.
 He explained that although it allows characters to "randomly wander near waypoints," the software is "occasionally glitchy and behaves badly around staircases."
 This automation code was originally developed for a surveillance game prototype "that never panned out."